 Professional journals are placed in the FGL collection according to academic department information needs.
 Some popular magazines are available for recreational reading.
 Current journal editions are kept alongside the bound periodicals of the same title in the Reading Reference Room.
 The older legacy collection of bound periodicals is archived in the FGL classroom.

 Current editions of newspapers are also located in the Reading Reference Room.
 Archived editions are available on most individual newspaper websites.
-Some past newspaper print editions are available for six months in the FGL archive.

 Print items are for in-library use only.